 The system works in reverse when the driver presses the brake pedal or releases the throttle in preparation for the corner, with hydraulic pressure released causing the piston to retract the linkage connected to the top flap of the wing.
 This slams the top flap shut and allows the rear wing to start generating more downforce to help the driver make the corner.

 The driver controls DRS in F1, it is not automatic.
 They have a button on their steering wheel that activates the system, opening the flap in the rear wing to reduce drag and increase top speed.
 They can only activate DRS if they are within 1 second of the car in front at the DRS detection zone.

-The driver must press a button on their steering wheel to activate it, but the DRS flap on the rear wing will shut automatically as soon as the driver lifts their foot off the throttle or applies the brake, or if they pass the end of the DRS zone, whichever comes first.
+The driver must press a button or paddle on their steering wheel to activate it, but the DRS flap on the rear wing will shut automatically as soon as the driver lifts their foot off the throttle or applies the brake, or if they pass the end of the DRS zone, whichever comes first.